ai4os/ai4-docs/source/howtos/deploy/llm.rst

 In this tutorial, we will guide you on how to deploy your own LLM instance in the platform.

 For the moment, due to resource constraints, this tool allows to deploy only small LLMs that can fit in NVIDIA T4s.
-If you want to use bigger LLMs on faster resources, please :doc:`use the platform LLM </reference/llm>`!
+If you want to use bigger LLMs on faster resources, please :doc:`use the platform LLM </reference/llm>` where you can find a detailed comparison between the two options!
-We have a :ref:`detailed comparison <reference/llm:Platform LLM vs self-deployed LLM>` of the two options.

 Deploying the LLM
 -----------------